 In 1925, the business joined the Distillers Company in Scotland – and a little more than 60 years later this conglomerate was purchased by the Guinness organization in 1986.
 Later, Guinness merged with another major corporation – the Grand Metropolitan – in 1997 and shortly after that the entire mega-corporation was sold to Bacardi in 1998.

 Since then, Bacardi has owned and operated this scotch label under their umbrella of spirits.
 But unlike a lot of other acquisitions they have allowed this brand almost complete autonomy to continue producing scotch whisky the same way that they have been for more than 100 years now.

-This is great news to those that love scotch whisky – or any kind of whisky, really – as this distillery was the pioneer in blending whisky inside of oak casks.
-This allowed the entire blend of scotch whisky to age together, helping it to enjoy that smooth and flavorful finish that is next to impossible to accomplish through any other process.
+This was great news to those that love Dewar’s scotch whisky as this distillery was the pioneer in blending whisky inside of oak casks.
+This allowed the entire blend of scotch whisky to age together, helping it to enjoy that smooth and flavorful finish that is almost impossible to accomplish through any other process.